ivan-burda/memoryGame/README.md

 # TDD-memoryGame

-A memory game build by using the TDD approach
+A memory game built by using the TDD approach, Jest and React Testing Library